-As a Senior Lecturer in the Department of Computer Science and Engineering, I have taught CSE 466, Software for Embedded Systems, CSE 481i, Sound Capstone, CSE 490s, Digital Sound Engineering, and CSE 467, Advanced Digital Design, and CSE 131, The Science and Art of Digital Photography.
+As a Senior Lecturer in the Department of Computer Science and Engineering, I have taught CSE 474, Introduction to Embedded Systems, CSE 466, Software for Embedded Systems, CSE 481i, Sound Capstone, CSE 490s, Digital Sound Engineering, CSE 370, Introduction to Digital Design, CSE 467, Advanced Digital Design, and CSE 131, The Science and Art of Digital Photography.

 I am also the Manager of the Baxter Computer Engineering Laboratory (also known as the Hardware Lab), which supports the digital design and embedded systems courses in CSE.
 These courses cover a wide range of integrated system design topics and include the use of hardware design and test equipment, computer-aided design (CAD) tools, and embedded systems development tools.